phisko/kengine/common/systems/sfml/SfSystem.md

 If `appearance` was previously registered as an abstract appearance through a [RegisterAppearance](../../packets/RegisterAppearance.hpp) datapacket, the resource file that was associated to it is loaded instead.

-If the `GraphicsComponent`'s `size` property's `x` or `y` fields are set to anything but 0, the `SfSystem` wil use these values instead of the `TransformComponent3d`'s to set the drawable's size.

 `SfSystem` expects `GameObjects` to have a [TransformComponent3d](../../components/TransformComponent.md) component, to specify its size and position.
 The position's `z` property defines the "height" at which objects will be rendered.

+If the `GraphicsComponent`'s `size` property's `x` or `y` fields are set to anything but 0, the `SfSystem` wil use these values instead of the `TransformComponent3d`'s to set the drawable's size.

+A `GameObject`'s rotation is defined by its `TransformComponent3d`'s `yaw` property ADDED TO its `GraphicsComponent`'s yaw property.
+This lets you define a graphical yaw that you do not have to compensate throughout the rest of your code (as you simply work on the `TransformComponent`).

 ```
 /!\ That 3d is important!
 TransformComponent2d, 2i, 3i, 3f...
 Will not be detected!